wesleyem/th57/EPS.md

 6. Land as soon as possible

-Final condition and steps 7-15 are non-memory items.
 > Note: Ensure corresponding bus supply circuit breakers are in to provide power to desired electrical equipment

 > Note: Voltmeter will not indicate battery voltage until batter bus supply and voltmeter circuit breakers are in.

 > Note: Flight operation can be maintained without batter and generator.
 Instruments powered by the 28 Vdc power, however, will be inoperable.

 ---